microsoft/VoTT/README.md

     npm start
    ```

-   Important to note that when running with `npm`, both the electron and the browser versions of the applications will start.
+   Important to note that when running with `npm`, both the electron and the browser versions of the application will start.
 One major difference is that electron can access the local file system.